Lip Augmentation and Injections

 Lessening mouth movement by avoiding laughing, big smiles, and plenty of talking for about one week after surgery can help patients heal.
 This includes limiting mouth movement after surgery such as not stretching the mouth open wide to eat large and hard foods.
 Instead, patients should drink liquids and ingest soft foods in small bites.
 Avoiding exercise for one to two weeks can also help speed along the healing process.
 Patients should not lift heavy items, strain themselves nor bend over for several days after surgery.
 Patients should also rinse their mouths with saline substances or antibacterial liquid provided by the physician to keep the mouth clean.

-With lip implants, recovery times can range from one or two weeks, with at least a three-day period away from work scheduled.
+With lip implants, recovery times can range from one or two weeks, with at least three days away from work scheduled.
 Ointments may be required to place on the incisions following lip implant surgery.

 Before & After Lip Augmentation